 Dirty dishes in the sink.
 Friends and family calling or stopping over all hours of the day.
 A barking dog.
-Running a business from your home has its obvious benefits, but it also usually comes with major distractions.
+Running a home-based business out of your home has its obvious benefits, but it also usually comes with major distractions.
 It can be hard to stay focused when you have all the temptations and interruptions of home constantly knocking on your office door.

 With a little discipline, however, you can make it work and keep the distractions at bay.
 Here are six tips for staying focused when you’re running a business from home: